 Simple, yet effective, exercises when you’re too busy for the gym

-The ideal solution would be going first thing in the morning, but when it’s dark outside and if you’re hustling to get your kids ready for school or put your make-up on before you leave, the odds are that, you can’t find time to go to the gym.
+The ideal solution would be going first thing in the morning, but if you’re hustling to get your kids ready for school or put your make-up on before you leave, the odds are that, you can’t find time to go to the gym.
 And, by the time you get home from work, prepare dinner and clean up, you may not feel like working out before bed.

 But you can do these ten simple exercises anytime, anywhere, throughout your day to keep looking and feeling fit.